NLESC-JCER/cpp2wasm/CONTRIBUTING.md

     make entangle
     ```

-7. When `src/js/newtonraphsonwasm.js` has changed, make sure the Web Assembly module is also rebuild with (requires [emscripten](README.md#accessing-c-function-from-JavaScript-in-web-browser) to run).
+7. When `src/js/newtonraphsonwasm.js` has changed, make sure the WebAssembly module is also rebuild with (requires [emscripten](README.md#accessing-c-function-from-JavaScript-in-web-browser) to run).

     ```shell
     make build-wasm